 Destinations to visit while in Spain

 Dublin is considered one of the friendliest cities in the world.
 For American’s, navigating the city can seem less daunting since there is no language barrier.
-When visiting Dublin, most people visit the famous Guinness Storehouse, for a pint, or they may visit parks including St. Stephens Green or Phoenix Park, or the museums.
+When visiting Dublin, most people visit the famous Guinness Storehouse for a pint, they may visit parks including St. Stephens Green or Phoenix Park or check out the museums.
 One thing to keep in mind for those on a budget is that Dublin can be expensive.

 Italy is a country filled with history, architecture, excellent food, and beautiful seas.
 While each region varies greatly, those interested in visiting a city should look into Rome or Milan.
 Whether you're eating gelato in a piazza, walking around cobblestone alleyways, or visiting the Pantheon, there is plenty to do in Italy even if you only visit one city.

 Traveling outside of Spain is one of the best ways to make the most out of your study abroad experience.
 With neighbouring countries offering something completely different from Spain, you’re bound to take away plenty from the experience.